satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 provide a unit-test-like framework to replicate a study, but we could evaluate the reproducibility of the work in a given article to indicate how far one could take a review, from comment to re-run the study!

+`[q] <#cmnt_ref17>`_fdo.perez:

+While this is important, I think it's a bit of low-level technical minutiae, out of place when you are discussing larger scope issues

 `[r] <#cmnt_ref18>`_yarikoptic: